dmbarbour/glas/docs/GrammarLogicProg.md

 ### Annotations Namespace

-One approach to annotate 'foo' with an author is to define 'anno/foo/author'.
+One approach to annotate 'foo' with an documentation is to define 'anno/foo/docs'.

-This approach is simple and has some nice properties.
+This approach is simple and has many nice properties.
 The annotations are easily extended or abstracted.
 They don't require unique syntax.
 Tools may warn when annotations are referenced from outside the 'anno' namespace or have unexpected types.
-Renaming requires a little extra work, but it's easily resolved at the syntax layer assuming awareness of the convention.

-I haven't discovered any significant disadvantages.
-I think this idea is worth trying in practice, albeit only for annotations on specific names.
+With syntax aware of this convention, it is easy to automatically rename 'anno/foo/' when we rename 'foo'.

 ### Static Assertions

 A static assertions is a computation that should return 'true'.

 In context of grammar-logic, an assertion is easily modeled as a method where the system evaluates whether the method accepts at least one input.
 This generally involves non-deterministic search for a passing input.
-Negative assertions are easily modeled, e.g. `() unless P`.
+Negative assertions are easily modeled, `() unless P`.

-Within the grammar-logic language, we could express annotations in several ways:

-* annotations on names, e.g. `anno/foo/assert/everything-is-awesome = ...`
-* shared namespace of assertions, e.g. `assert/everything-is-awesome = ...`
-* anonymous annotations on namespace, e.g. `assert "everything is awesome" ...`

-I'm inclined to support both namespace options as a system convention.
-Assertions would be assigned unique and hopefully meaningful names, which are included in a failure report.
-Assertions bound to 'foo' may be skipped when 'foo' is not used within an application.
-Anonymous assertions are implicitly supported via private namespaces.
+I propose to express assertions via naming conventions.
+If an assertion fails, it's name would be included in the failure report.

+        anno/foo/assert/everything-is-awesome = ...
+        assert/math-still-works = ...

+Assertions under 'anno/foo/assert' should be checked if our application depends on 'foo'.
+Assertions in the general 'assert/' namespace should be checked if our application uses any method from the parent namespace.
+Assertions expressed within a private namespace cannot be overridden or weakened.

 ### Acceleration